Birmingham Midshires Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Birmingham Midshires and to assist in remaining on the Birmingham Midshires Conveyancing Panel.

-Birmingham Midshires Solicitor Panel: Recently Asked Questions
+Birmingham Midshires Conveyancing Panel: Recently Asked Questions

 Read More

-Our membership of the Birmingham Midshires conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my CQS application?
+my firm’s membership of the Birmingham Midshires conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my CQS application?

 Find a Lawyer on the Birmingham Midshires Conveyancing Panel